-Not only the inertial range but also the transition scales from inertial to integral range affect the generation for large Reynolds numbers.
-To demonstrate this, we consider the 'Smooth' model: it coincides with the 'Sharp' model in the inertial and integral ranges but provides more accurate description in between,
+Not only the inertial range, but also the transition scales from the inertial to the integral range affect the generation of high Reynolds numbers.
+To demonstrate this, we considered the 'Smooth' model: it coincides with the Sharp model in the inertial and integral ranges, but provides a more accurate description in between,

-Since at $\rho \ll \Lambda$ and at $\rho \to \infty$ this coincides with $b_{Sharp}$, the definition of $r_d$ and the relation $X=\Lambda/r_d$ remain the same.
-The shape of $b(\rho)$ for the 'Smooth' and 'Sharp' models is illustrated in Fig.~\ref{fig:1-bmodels}.
+Since at $\rho \ll \Lambda$ and at $\rho \to \infty$ this coincides with $b_{\rm Sharp}$, the definition of $r_d$ and the relation $X=\Lambda/r_d$ remain the same.
+The shape of $b(\rho)$ for the Smooth and Sharp models is illustrated in Fig.~\ref{fig:1-bmodels}.

-We consider the 'Smooth' model with both 'classical' non-intermittent scaling $s=1/3$ and more realistic $s=0.39$.
-The resulting $X_c$ and $Rm_c^{Sch}$ are presented in Table~\ref{tab:3-high_Re_comparison}.